roja-zededa/test-chardev/README.md

 # Char device driver

-This kernel device driver named `/dev/serene` allows the user to read, write, replace, clear data from a kernel buffer.
+The kernel device driver `/dev/serene` allows the user to read, write, replace, clear, empty, display data from a kernel buffer.
-Please make sure the kernel version is ****, otherwise it results in a compilation error.
+Please make sure the kernel version is blah to avoid compilation issues.

-## Compiling and Insert/Remove Kernel Module
+## Compilation/Insert/Remove Kernel Module

 - Kernel module `chardev.c` needs to be compiled using the given Makefile with the command `make`
 - Insert the kernel module before executing the userprocess.c with `insmod chardev.ko`
 - Once the kernel module is inserted, it can be removed using `rmmod chardev.ko`
-- The compiled userprocess (a.out) must be executed with `sudo ./a.out` to avoid permission issues

 ## How to run the user space program?

+- The compiled userprocess `gcc userprocess.c` (a.out) must be executed with `sudo ./a.out` to avoid permission issues
-The user must specify the kernel `buffer_size` and the read/write `data_size` before proceeding with the device operations.
+- The user must specify the kernel `buffer_size` and the read/write `data_size` before proceeding with any device operations.
 The implemented char device gives the user with the following options:

     - Write (1)
     - Read (2)
     - Empty (3)
     - Display (4)

 ### Write